 KASONDRA FOREMAN | ASSISTANT COACH

-In the 2013-14 season, Foreman helped guide the Lady Demons to a program-record 21 games, as they reached the NCAA Tournament for the first time ever.
+In the 2013-14 season, Foreman helped guide the Lady Demons to a program-record 21 wins, as they reached the NCAA Tournament for the first time ever.
 With a 19-15 record last year and another Southland Tournament championship, NSU reached the NCAA Tournament once again.
-In Foreman's two seasons in Natchitoches, the Lady Demons compiled a 40-28 overall record, including 21-15 in Southland play and 7-0 in Tournament games.
+In Foreman’s two seasons in Natchitoches, the Lady Demons compiled a 40-28 overall record, including 21-15 in Southland play and 7-0 in Southland Tournament games.